owjxyz/Twitch-VOD-to-GDrive/README.md

 ### This requires "Client ID" & "Client secret" that you can get from Twitch. (https://dev.twitch.tv/console/apps/create)

 ## Features
-Once you enter and run the Twitch ID, the Streamer's VOD will be uploaded to the drive.
+Streamer's VOD will be uploaded automatically to the drive.

 It will be saved in path /Twitch/replay on Google Drive.

-Colab keeps working without having to keep monitoring.
-However, runtime of the Colab is initialized every 12 hours.

-Therefore, it should be renewed every 12 hours.